-The nonuniform distribution of the magnetic energy density may also exist in the longitude direction, as shown in Figure 5 and Figure 7.
+The nonuniform distribution of the magnetic-energy density may also exist in the direction of the longitude, as shown in Figures 5 and 7.
 This nonuniform distribution was more obvious at solar maximum (shown in Figure 7).
-Thus, it could be expected that the CME would deflect to the east or west of the ecliptic plane because of the gradient of the magnetic energy density especially in solar maximum.
-This may provide another mechanism that could trigger the CME's East-wWest deflection besides the interplanetary spiral magnetic field [Wang et al., 2004, 2006] and coronal holes [Gopalswamy et al., 2004, 2005, 2009].
-The East-West deflections of the CME in ecliptic plane can influence the CME's geoeffectiveness [Wang et al., 2006; Lugaz et al., 2010].
-It was thought to be the cause of the East-West asymmetry distribution of earth-encountered CME's source region [Wang, Wang, and Ye, 2002; Zhang et al., 2003].
+Thus, it could be expected that the CME would deflect to the East or West of the ecliptic plane because of the gradient of the magnetic energy density especially in solar maximum.
+This may provide another mechanism that could trigger the CME's East - West deflection besides the interplanetary spiral magnetic field (Wang et al., 2004, 2006) and coronal holes (Gopalswamy et al., 2004, 2005, 2009).
+The East - West deflections of the CME in the ecliptic plane may influence the CME's geoeffectiveness (Wang et al., 2006; Lugaz et al., 2010).
+It was thought to be the cause of the East - West asymmetry distribution of Earth-encountered CME's source regions (Wang, Wang, and Ye, 2002; Zhang et al., 2003).

-Previous studies also suggested that the heliospheric magnetic field (HMF) would influence the CME and the shock's propagation [Wei and Dryer, 1991; Smith, 2001; Yurchyshyn et al., 2007; Yurchyshyn, 2008; Xie et al., 2006].
-By analyzing flare-associated shock wave events based on interplanetary scintillation (IPS) observation, Wei and Dryer [1991] found that all flare-associated shock waves tended to propagate toward the low latitude region near the solar Equator and the propagation directions tended toward the HCS.
-They suggested that this was caused by the dynamic action of near-Sun magnetic force on the ejected coronal plasma.
-Yurchyshyn [2008] found that the tilt of the coronal neutral line axis corresponded well with the magnetic cloud (MC) axis orientation observed at 1AU, but found no agreement with the EIT arcades.
-He suggested that the ejecta might be rotated in a way that it locally aligns itself with the heliopsheric current sheet.
-The HMF may have deflected the CME from its initial direction and, quite possible, rotated the axis of the CME as it moved through interplanetary space [Smith, 2001].
+Previous studies also suggested that the heliospheric magnetic field (HMF) would influence the CME and the shock's propagation (Wei and Dryer, 1991; Smith, 2001; Yurchyshyn et al., 2007; Yurchyshyn, 2008; Xie et al., 2006).
+By analyzing flare-associated shock-wave events based on interplanetary scintillation (IPS) observations, Wei and Dryer (1991) found that all flare-associated shock waves tended to propagate toward the low latitude region near the solar Equator and the propagation directions tended toward the HCS.
+They suggested that this was caused by the dynamic action of a near-Sun magnetic force on the ejected coronal plasma.
+Yurchyshyn (2008) found that the tilt of the coronal neutral-line axis corresponded well with the magnetic cloud (MC) axis orientation observed at 1 AU, but found no agreement with the EIT arcades.
+He suggested that the ejecta might be rotated in a way that it locally aligns itself with the heliospheric current sheet.
+The HMF may have deflected the CME from its initial direction and, quite possibly, rotated the axis of the CME as it moved through interplanetary space (Smith, 2001).
 We showed here the whole process of the CME deflection to the HCS influenced by the heliospheric magnetic field and analyzed it for a very slow CME event.
 These results indicate that the heliospheric magnetic field could significantly influence the CME and its connected events.